Skip to content

 Client-side

-When a customer exits your app, for example to authenticate in Safari or their banking app, provide a way for them to automatically return to your app afterward.
-Many payment method types require a return URL, so if you fail to provide it, we can’t present those payment methods to your user, even if you’ve enabled them.
+When a customer exits your app (for example to authenticate in Safari or their banking app), provide a way for them to automatically return to your app.
+Many payment method types require a return URL.
+If you don’t provide one, we can’t present payment methods that require a return URL to your users, even if you’ve enabled them.

 To provide a return URL: